SahajRana/hello-world/README.md

 hi! everyone

-I'm new on github,i hope it would be great experience sharing knowledge..
+I'm new on github,i hope it would be great experience sharing knowledge to eachother..